Latest Faith-in-Football Film Not Greater Than the Sum of Its Parts

 NOT RECOMMENDED FOR: Moviegoers looking for deeper themes, young children, those who get restless easily or are bored by sports.

-Greater, directed by David Hunt, opens in limited theaters August 26, 2016 (visit the film's website to locate a theater near you).
+Greater, directed by David Hunt, opened in limited theaters August 26, 2016; available for home viewing December 20, 2016.
 It runs 130 minutes and stars Christopher Severio, Neal McDonough, Leslie Easterbrook, Michael Parks, and Nick Searcy.
 Watch the trailer for Greater here.

 Ryan Duncan is Entertainment Editor for Crosswalk.com.